alw017/CSE-105-Project/Decidability Problem/writeup.md

 Each of these sections are separated by the string `END_SECTION`, which is a reserved word and cannot be used as a state name.

 Note that on top of the reserved word `END_SECTION`, the symbol `;` also cannot be used in state names or the alphabet.
-All whitespaces are ignored.
+Note that all whitespaces are ignored, so a defining a state as `state name;` will be interpreted as `statename;`

 Thus an example string would look like such:
 ```